Tool to identify a hash (hash fingerprint) automatically and recognize the algorithm(s) potentially used.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

 There are hundreds of hashing algorithms, the majority return a hash as a number, usually stored in hexadecimal format.
-But the length of this number, some additional characters or simply the format of the final string allows to recognize what type of algorithm was used.
+But the length of this number, some additional characters or the format of the final string allows to recognize what type of algorithm was used.

 Indicate the character string that serves as a fingerprint.
 Take care not to add unnecessary elements, such as a space or a stop at the end, as these irrelevant characters could confuse the detector.